Gozala/workspace/pages/PLN LabWeek 2022 takaways.md

 	- Stewards seem to recognize the value of allowing delegations and UCANs based tokens that do not need to be kept secret.
 	- Fission never liked pinning but they do would love a way to replicate data in highly available nodes.
 	- Lot of people seem hesitant to choose web3.storage API over the api with a specification, compatibility tests and list of vendors implementing it.
-	- Idea of having writable gateways that could route
+	- Idea of having writable gateways that could route to storage provider seems to appeal to everyone I talked to.
+	- I think there is an opportunity to
 - having a better IPFS remote store API